josuma26/Jozscript/README.md

 # Jozscript
 Played around and made a programming language.

+main function will execute a program (written as a .txt file).
+Working on project structure to allow imports and other fancy stuff.
+Basic list functions are in lists.txt

 Implementaiton is based on PL literature I've read, but I tried to make the syntax as modern as possible.

 Types: